agourlay/post-on-my-fridge/Readme.md

 The posts can contain dynamic media content just by inserting an url in the content of a post.

-Every fridge host is own chat room.
+Every fridge host its own chat room.

 More features to come...